 This study characterizes two broad climate hazards — i.e., abrupt and chronic, associated with changes in eight coastal systems across the WIO.
 We used extreme event metrics to present abrupt hazards (drought extremes, heat waves, and compounding extremes).
 Extreme climate events can be defined as the period in which climate notably exceeds a historical percentile threshold (Meehl & Tebaldi, 2004).
 Extreme events, such as drought and heatwaves, can increase crop switching, fallow periods and reduce subsistence, produce quality, agricultural income etc., ultimately resulting in severe macroeconomic implications (e.g., including commodity price surges) (Davis et al., 2021).
 Marine heatwaves (MHWs) cause coral bleaching, species migrations, and mass mortalities (Eakin et al., 2019).
 Compounding extremes, characterized by a combination of multiple drivers or hazards, significantly contribute to societal or environmental risk (Zscheischler et al., 2018).
 For example, compound drought–heatwave (CDHW) amplifies adverse impacts on socioeconomic sustainability and human well-being (Yin et al., 2023).
 CDHWs can exacerbate vegetation mortality and control ecosystem productivity, cascading into more proximal pressures impacting ecosystem services (Yin et al., 2023).
-Using the 90th percentile of the 30-year climatological series from 1981 to 2010, we defined extreme and heat wave events as the temperature and precipitation values of the or hottest months, respectively defined frequency of extreme rain events (r90p), intensity (t90i), heatwaves frequency (ts90i and sst90i for land and sea surfaces, respectively) and heat wave intensity (ts90p and sst90p for land and sea surfaces, respectively) as the temperature and precipitation values of the driest or hottest months, respectively.
+Using the 90th percentile of the 30-year climatological series from 1981 to 2010, we defined extreme rainfall and heat wave events as the temperature and precipitation values of the wettest or hottest months, respectively, defined frequency of extreme rain events (r90p), rainfall intensity (t90i), heatwaves frequency (ts90i and sst90i for land and sea surfaces, respectively) and heat wave intensity (ts90p and sst90p for land and sea surfaces, respectively) as the temperature and precipitation values of the driest or hottest months, respectively.
 To represent drought events, we used the consecutive degree days (CDD).
 CDD represents the length of the longest period of consecutive dry days (i.e., days with rainfall <1 mm) in a year ending in that year.
 For the near and far future, we estimate the months where temperature and precipitation exceed the baseline threshold.
 We compute empirical frequencies of concurrent extreme drought and heatwave events.
 Heatwave events were calculated for land surface temperature (LT) and sea surface temperatures (SST).

 In addition, chronic events were long-term changes in TAP, SST, pH, NPP, evapotranspiration, and TS.
 Ocean warming causes thermal stress that contributes to coral bleaching and may lead to infectious diseases (Maynard et al., 2015).
-Ocean acidification (i.e., reduced pH levels due to increased CO2) decreases corals' growth rates and structural integrity.
+Ocean acidification (i.e., reduced pH levels due to increased CO2) decreases corals' growth rates and structural integrity (Hoegh-Guldberg et al., 2007; Pandolfi et al., 2011).
 These metrics were calculated as the slope of the ordinary least-square (OLS) regression of projected monthly mean values for each variable (Δ[magnitude/yr]).